coolAlias/StructureGenerationAPI/README.md

 'V' - toggles between generate / remove structure - when removing, be sure to click the EXACT position you clicked
       when spawning it

-'[' / ']' - Previous / Next structure in the list.
+'[' / ']' - Previous / Next structure in the list

 Right click - spawn / remove structure at tile location clicked